 Cognitive difficulties may appear differently in each person who experiences them.
 Symptoms may include1:

 These are not all the ways cognitive difficulties may be experienced.
-Any person receiving treatment for breast cancer that is experiencing any challenges with thinking, remembering, or concentrating should talk to their doctor about their symptoms.
+If you have challenges with thinking, remembering, or concentrating while undergoing treatment for breast cancer, talk to your doctor.
 There are several ways to help treat or manage cognitive challenges.